NESCent/hip_hack_howto/manuscript.md

 (Hilmar)

 ## Values/Objectives of Hackathons
+*Note: I feel like this section may fit more naturally into the discussion, but much of the explanation for why we do certain things depends on this, which seems to make it more sensible to put it at the top.
+Something to consider as overall structure is being evaluated.*

 There are many possible outcomes and impacts of a hackathon (table X): some of these are tangible (*e.g.*, code, publications, etc.) and some are intangible (*e.g.*, increased community diversity or community awareness of technologies or best practices).
 The procedures for holding a hackathon that we have developed were generated specifically based on the value we give to these outcomes.
 Decisions on participant pools, for example, may be heavily driven on the relative weight one gives to tangible vs. intangible impacts.
 Organizers need to make decisions based on maximizing the outcomes they value the most.

 <table>